strmark/kpiradio/README.md

 sudo apt-get install git vlc
 ```

-Download jdk a from i.e https://adoptopenjdk.net/ and follow the installation instruction within binary tar or zip.
+I've use the jdk 15 in the project so download a jdk a from i.e https://adoptopenjdk.net/.

 Clone the project
 ``` bash